mbrukman/why-svelte/readme.md

 Svelte components are a thin layer over the DOM and naturally expose the web platform.
-Coding in Svelte feels like I'm moving with the grain of the web.
+Coding in Svelte feels like I’m moving with the grain of the web.
 React abstracts the DOM with
 [functionally pure declarative rendering](https://twitter.com/dan_abramov/status/1236643811998171136) and provides escape hatches back to mutable imperative DOM land.